 Ah, the land of opportunity: the United States.
 Here, gambling history is as rich as it is complex.

 Taking a page from the British playbook, early colonialists used lotteries to fund everything from public works to the Revolutionary Army.
-Of course, western expansion and riverboat gambling is often considered the second wave of gambling in the US.
-But it wasn’t until the 20th century that gambling truly took off.
+Of course, western expansion and riverboat gambling are often considered the second wave of gambling in the US.
+But it wasn't until the 20th century that gambling truly took off.
 The legalization of gambling in Nevada in 1931 marked a turning point, transforming Las Vegas into a bustling gambling mecca.
-And as other states followed suit, legalizing lotteries, casinos, and horse racing, gambling became woven into the fabric of American culture.
+After centuries of back-and-forth battles over the legality of gambling at the state and federal levels, it was finally legalized in specific states in the U.S., like Nevada, to spur economic growth during the Great Depression.

 The Dark Side: Gambling Addiction Rears Its Head